iranamuneeb/Semantic-Segmentation-of-MRI/README.md

 > **Note**
 > For a detailed explaination please wait for our paper

-> Our system took 8 hours to train one epoch with CPU utilization.
-And the dataset takes upto 100GB of space.

 > A web application supporting this ML model will be live soon as well.

-## Credits
-<b> The Lofrzz </B>
-* Rana Muneeb Asad
-* Taimoor Wajid
-* Farjad Khan

 > **Reach Out To us**
 > You can reach out to us on muneebasad.24@gmail.com for any querry